You Earned a Ticket!

 Perhaps these tests aren’t quite fair to California students.
 For example, administration of the test may vary a little by state.
 Some states provide extra testing time to English learners.
 Texas, for example, doesn't make students take the test if they are so new to English that they would bomb it.
 These small differences in administration probably matter a bit; small differences in state scores shouldn't be taken too seriously.
 Also, maybe the rule of thumb is wrong.
 Maybe ten points of difference on a NAEP test isn't equivalent to a year, but more like nine months.
 Or six.
 Anyway, tests don’t tell the whole story, right?
 There are many ways to measure success.

-These quibbles miss the point.
+These complaints miss the point.
 The fourth grade reading assessment evaluates whether children can read short passages and understand them.
 The math questions are similarly basic.
-Year after year, the big picture is clear: compared to other states, California's students aren't within quibbling distance.
-California's students are behind.
+Year after year, the big picture is clear: California's students are behind.

 Does it matter if California children start off slowly, one might ask, so long as they catch up later?
 Unfortunately, most don’t.
 For many years, research has shown that children not reading at grade level by the end of third grade are at serious risk of never graduating from high school.